Peak District Kids writer: Gemma from Families Can Travel

 HOW LONG DOES IT TAKE: This walk can be done in 30 minutes but with a couple of optional detours, the leisurely nature of the walk and of course, time for the kids to play, allow for 2 hours.

 ACCESSIBILTY: Pram/buggy friendly, one wrought iron gate, one side opening gate, one field which can get wet but not usually muddy, well maintained paths.

 PUBLIC TOILETS: Toilet facilities and Grab & Go café are located in the Stableyard.
 There is also The Manifold Tea-room.

 START: Ilam Park National Trust Car Park

 1. Walk towards the top left of the car park where you’ll find a map of the park.
 After this, take a hard right and walk through the wrought iron gate onto the parkland.

 2. Follow the stone path for 50 metres until it turns into grass terrain.
 At this point, bear left and walk 250 metres diagonally across the field.
 There is no clear track so look out for the dew pond surrounded by railings in the middle of the field.
 Keep this on your right and head towards the boundary trees.

 OPTIONAL DETOUR: For beautiful views over to Dovedale and Thorpe Cloud, head towards the rocky outcrop and climb up to the top of the hill.
-You might struggle to get your buggy up as it’s quite steep but it’s not far so you can easily take it in turns to go up.
+You might struggle to get your buggy up as it’s quite steep but it’s doable.
 This will add an extra 400 metres onto the walk.
 Look out for the corrugated appearance of the field known as ‘ridge and furrow’, a medieval ploughing technique.
-Our girls loved running up and down the ‘waves’ in the field!
+Kids will love running up and down the ‘waves’ in the field!